50 Worked Examples: Units, Conversion Factors & Dimensional Analysis

 The Bernoulli equation can be written as

-The first term is the local static pressure.
-The second term is dynamic pressure.
-The third term is the local hydrostatic pressure.
+The first term is the local static pressure, the second is dynamic pressure, and the third is the hydrostatic pressure.
 The sum of the three terms is called total pressure.
 The Bernoulli equation is a surrogate for the energy equation in a steady, incompressible flow without losses or energy addition.

 Each of the terms in the Bernoulli equation has units of pressure.
 In terms of fundamental dimensions, then

-So, we have proved that all terms have the exact fundamental dimensions of M L T
+So, all terms have the same fundamental dimensions of M L T.

 Worked Example #7